 - More herbicides may be applied to kill weeds either before or after the crop sprouts.

 Many variations on the above process have been experimented with over the years, and little wonder.
 It took a major paradigm shift to convince farmers to give up plowing.
 Once that shift was made, small tweaks to the concept of no-till farming were quite natural.
 Many of these modifications have been attempts to reduce or eliminate the heavy use of herbicides conventional no-till relies on, while others are adaptations of the method for family garden use.

 For example, organic gardeners have found that heavy mulching kills weeds without herbicides, while inviting earthworms to undertake the work of aeration.
 Others lay out permanent paths through the garden to avoid soil compaction in growing areas, and then use a broadfork or similar tool to loosen the dirt periodically.
-On a larger scale, organic farmers may plant thick cover crops and mow them down when mature enough, leaving the residue on the surface of the soil to smother weeds.
+On a larger scale, organic farmers may plant thick cover crops and mow or crimp them down when mature enough, leaving the residue on the surface of the soil to smother weeds.

 Other farmers have compromised between till and no-till philosophy.
 Some may till rotationally, meaning that they will completely till the field every other year or so.
 A few strip-till, only turning up rows eight to ten inches wide.